Gérard Barray: Career

 For Claude Berri he played in Le Cinéma de papa (1970) as Richard, a super star and rather temperamental actor.
-His comeback in 1997 was in Alejandro Amenabar's "Abre los ojos" as Devernois, a TV man.
+His comeback in 1997 was in Alejandro Amenábar's Abre los ojos as Devernois, a TV man.

+Later life and death

 Gérard Barray was appointed an Officer in the Order of Arts and Letters in January 2010.
+He died in Marbella, Spain, on 15 February 2024, at the age of 92.